A Visionary Pursuit:

 A gift of retirement plan assets could be right for you if:

-- You do not expect to use all of your retirement plan assets during your lifetime.
+- You do not expect to need all of your retirement plan assets during your lifetime.

 - You have other assets, such as securities and real estate, that you want to pass to heirs.

-- You may want to provide payments to loved ones after you are gone.
+- You want to provide income or payments to loved ones after you are gone.

-- You would like to make a bequest gift to HopeHealth.
+- You would like to make a charitable bequest to HopeHealth.

-You can make a tax-free gift from your traditional IRA.
-Such a gift is known as a Qualified Charitable Distribution or QCD.
-(Other qualified retirement plans such as 401(k)s and 403(b)s are not eligible).
-You must be at least 70 ½ years old to take advantage of this opportunity.
+You can make a tax-free gift with a Qualified Charitable Distribution (QCD) from your IRA.
+(Other Qualified Retirement Plans such as 401(k)s and 403(b)s are not eligible).
+You must be at least 70½ years old to take advantage of this opportunity.
 Your QCD must go directly from your IRA administrator to HopeHealth.
-The total of all of your QCD gifts in any one year cannot exceed $100,000 per person.
-A spouse with a separate IRA could also make a QCD of up to $100,000 if they otherwise qualify.
+The total of all of your QCD gifts in any one year cannot exceed $100,000 per person however, your spouse with a separate IRA can also make a QCD of up to $100,000 per year if they otherwise qualify.

 The benefits of a QCD gift include:

-1. If you don’t itemize and are not yet required to take your RMD, a QCD offers all of the benefits of an itemized income tax charitable deduction.
+- If you don’t itemize your income tax deductions, a QCD provides the tax benefits of an itemized income tax charitable deduction.

-2. If you are age 72 and must take your RMD, a QCD can satisfy your RMD without increasing your income taxes.
+- If you are age 73 and must take a Required Minimum Distribution (RMD), your QCD gift can satisfy your RMD without increasing your income taxes.

-3. Your gift supports the important work of HopeHealth with a tax-free gift.
+- Your gift provides immediate support for the important work of HopeHealth with a tax-free gift.

-Option 2: Designate remaining retirement plan assets for HopeHealth.
+Option 2: Designate your remaining Qualified Retirement Plan assets as a contribution to HopeHealth.

-Another attractive option is to designate HopeHealth as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other qualified plan when they end.
+Another attractive option is to designate HopeHealth as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other Qualified Retirement Plan at the end of your lifetime.

-In addition to having the satisfaction of making a significant gift to HopeHealth, your benefits include:
+In addition to having the satisfaction of making a significant future gift to HopeHealth, your benefits include:

-1. Your estate is entitled to an unlimited estate tax charitable deduction for the value of your IRA donated to HopeHealth if your estate exceeds the applicable exemption.
+- Your estate is entitled to an unlimited estate tax charitable deduction for the value of your Qualified Retirement Plan donated to HopeHealth.

-Option 3: Designate remaining retirement plan assets for a life income plan.
+Option 3: Designate your remaining Qualified Retirement Plan assets for a life income plan.

-Alternatively, you can designate that some or all of the assets remaining when your IRA, 401(k), 403(b), or other qualified plan ends be used to fund a charitable remainder trust or gift annuity arrangement that will make payments to family members or other loved ones for the rest of their lives.
-When the gift arrangement ends, what is left will go to HopeHealth.
+Alternatively, you can designate that at the end of your lifetime some or all of the assets remaining in your IRA, 401(k), 403(b), or other Qualified Retirement Plan be used to fund a charitable remainder trust or charitable gift annuity that will make payments to family members or other loved ones for the rest of their lives.
+When the life income gift arrangement ends, what is left will go to HopeHealth.

-In addition to having the satisfaction of making a significant gift to HopeHealth, your benefits include:
+In addition to having the satisfaction of making a significant future gift to HopeHealth, your benefits include:

-2. The gift portion of your charitable trust or annuity provides an unlimited estate tax charitable deduction if your estate is subject to estate taxes.
+- The gift portion of your charitable remainder trust or charitable gift annuity provides an estate tax charitable deduction if your estate is subject to estate taxes.